-CABHC monitors performance through an ongoing review and analysis of dashboard information provided by PerformCare.
+CABHC monitors performance through an ongoing review and analysis of dashboard information provided by PerformCare, such as but not limited to Routine Access, Psychiatric Access, Partial Hospitalization capacity and Peer Support Capacity.
 Through these performance measures, the Committee will assess that PerformCare demonstrates that the HealthChoices program is meeting expected quality and access standards.
 The continuous review of data by the Provider Relations Committee assists in identifying provider capacity and network needs.
 Feedback will be provided as necessary to PerformCare by the Provider Relations Committee.